SinghIsWriting/how_is_weather/README.md

 ## Prerequisites
 * Python interpreter
 * Basic understanding of python programming concepts
+* You will need Open Wether Map API Key to run this script, to do the same you can visit https://api.openweathermap.org/ website.
+Create your account and generate your own API Key.

 ## How to Run
 1. Clone the repository or download the source code file.